 The Company acquired, for \$3.5 million, a third retail dispensary as of June 7, 2024.
 This store located in South Reno, Nevada opened for business on June 26, 2024.
 The acquisition was paid for with cash on hand generated by the Company and a C\$4.0 million financing completed in May 2024.
+The Company has commenced repaying C\$160,000 per month plus interest on this debt.
+The Company is also making periodic payments against its corporate income tax payable.

 The Company does not have any other significant capital expenditure plans in the next 12 months.
-While operations' cash flow has slowed as our local markets in general have slowed, we expect to continue to generate positive operations cash flow.
+While operations' cash flow has slowed as our local markets in general have slowed, we expect to continue to generate positive operations cash flow, and the addition of the third dispensary has improved our cash flow.
 The repayment of the promissory note gives the Company flexibility to pursue its strategic growth plans as demonstrated with the recent purchase of a retail dispensary operation.

 Working capital deficiency includes a convertible promissory note with a carrying amount of \$1,156,259, which is currently in dispute with a vendor, which is noted in 'Legal Proceedings' above.
-Additionally, as at March 31, 2024, the Company had income tax payable of \$10,230,423, which includes an estimated income tax for the current two month year-end of \$372,743.
+Additionally, as at March 31, 2025, the Company had current income tax payable of \$2,833,991, and an uncertain tax position of \$9,822,797.
+See income tax discussion below.
 To manage liquidity risk, the Company endeavors to ensure it has sufficient cash resources to meet its financial obligations.
 The Company's ability to service its debt depends on sustaining the profitability of its operations and obtaining sufficient financing on acceptable terms.

 There remains uncertainty about the U.S. federal government's position on cannabis with respect to cannabis-legal states.
 A change in its enforcement policies could impact the ability of the Company to continue as a going concern and have a material adverse impact on the business.
+See more complete discussion in Risk factors below.